tuupola/hagl/README.md

 # Hardware Agnostic Graphics Library

 HAGL is a lightweight hardware agnostics graphics library.
-It supports basic geometric primitives, bitmaps, blitting, fixed width fonts and baseline jpg images.
-The API is 80% stable but can still be considered work in progress.
+It supports basic geometric primitives, bitmaps, blitting, fixed width fonts.
+Library tries to stay lightweight but targets reasonably powerful microchips such as ESP32.
+There is no dynamic allocation.

+This can still be considered work in progress.
+API should be 90% stable.

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)